Caner Topçu

 Caner Topçu (born 25 June 1997) is a Turkish actor.

 Life and career

 Caner Topçu was born on 25 June 1997 in Istanbul to a family from Kastamonu.
 He graduated from Industrial Vocational High School.
-He is studying in logistic department of Istanbul Arel University.He showed interest in acting and received acting lessons from Harun Özer and Fulya Filazi.
+He is studying in logistic department of Istanbul Arel University.
+He showed interest in acting and received acting lessons from Harun Özer and Fulya Filazi.
 During this period, he was cast in many theatre plays, including Beyaz Cehennem, Dikkat İnternet Var, Sarıkamış and İnançtan Zafere.

 In 2015, he made his cinematic debut with the movie Bilinçsizler, portraying the character of Recep.
-He is best known for his role as İlyas Reis in the historical TV drama Barbaroslar: Akdeniz'in Kılıcı and as Kanat Günay in the teen drama series Duy Beni.
+He is best known for his role as İlyas Reis in the historical TV drama Barbaroslar: Akdeniz'in Kılıcı and especially as Kanat Günay in the teen drama series Duy Beni.